-June 29, 2018 the record with the given name, «Both Directions at Once – The Lost Album» by John Coltrane, was released.
-Recorded by what is generally called the John Coltrane Classic Quartet – Coltrane on tenor and soprano saxophone, McCoy Tyner on piano, Jimmy Garrison on bass, and then, what could be described as the musical alter ego of Coltrane during this period, Elvin Jones on drums.
+June 29, 2018 the record with this given name was released, «Both Directions at Once – The Lost Album» by John Coltrane.
+Recorded by what was generally called the John Coltrane Classic Quartet – John Coltrane on tenor and soprano saxophone, McCoy Tyner on piano, Jimmy Garrison on bass, and then, in addition, what could be described as the alter ego of Coltrane during this period, Elvin Jones on drums.

 Praise be, with the sound of the Trumpet.
 Praise be, with the … full band.

 For, according to the hiatus, the sales pitch and the attention, it seems that the release was going to turn jazz history upside-down.
 Not quite so.

 Throughout the years, I have waited eagerly for many formerly unreleased studio and live recordings of Coltrane.
 But never have I seen similar attention and arousal for a release of formerly unreleased Coltrane recordings as this spring and summer.
 And I have been on this game for a long time.

 During the spring of 2018 there were huge headlines seemingly everywhere in the international press.
 This was combined with a hiatus and interest that – at least to some of us – was way beyond what seemed appropriate.
 It was as if the holy grail of Coltrane had been found.

 However, those of us who knew our Coltrane history, knew that this, this was interesting, and we would certainly enjoy it.
 But it was far from overturning what we already knew.
 This record would not shift paradigms; it would not revolutionize our understanding of John Coltrane and his music.

 But the news of the upcoming record generated an amount of attention that suggested that this was a sine qua non among Coltrane releases during the fifty years since Coltrane died in July 1967.
 As if this wasthe most important release ever!